 Flour is filled with proteins, starches, fibre and bacteria.
 Organic flour contains the same amount than non organic.
 The difference with organic flour is that during the milling, weaker cleaning agents are used.

 I just watched a fantastic presentation by Dr Lyn at Bakerpedia.
 She states that the less violent cleaning materials used in organic flour production allow more of the bacteria to remain in the flour.

 The extra bacteria (or flora) increases the activity of fermentation, creating a more active levain.

 Adding additional bacteria from poor hygiene controls is not good for bread production.
-Yes, you may have heard otherwise as it will add bacteria to the starter but it is not the bacteria that you want.
+Yes, you may have heard otherwise seriously, this is not the bacteria you want!

-On its own, flour is capable of creating the bacteria for sourdough production.
-Having dirty hands or equipment will add unnecessary bacteria and unsettle the balance of the sourdough.
+On its own, flour is capable of creating plenty of the bacteria for the production of sourdough.
+Dirty hands or equipment adds unnecessary bacteria which unsettles the balance of the sourdough.

 Should I use ionized water to make sourdough?

 Ionizing water removes minerals making the water more alkaline.
 Sourdough is acidic and should rate at around 4-5 on the ph scale.
 Adding more alkaline and removing the minerals in the water is the complete opposite of what a sourdough starter wants to achieve.